davidski/msgraphr/README.md

     -   Under Microsoft Graph Permissions specify the scope for which you wish to grant access

--   Set `MSGRAPH_PAT` to a location for saving the Oauth2.0 token.
+-   (OPTIONAL, BUT RECOMMENDED) Set the `MSGRAPH_PAT` environment variable to a file location on disk for `msgraphr` to cache the Oauth2.0 token.
+Defaults to the current working directory.

 -   To perform the initial authentication.